If you notice that your pet goldfish is grotesquely curled up then it’s definitely time to reassess the water quality in

 Take a look at this photograph of a goldfish poisoned by elevated Nitrate, that displays a curved body in a U-shape:

-If the new fish shows any or a combination of the signs, despite being quarantined and a lack of aggression from its tank mates then it may be that you’re running an aquarium that’s too high in nitrate.
+Sometimes a new fish will show any or a combination of the signs, despite being quarantined and a lack of aggression from its tank mates.

 The long-term inhabitants have gradually adjusted to the higher nitrate levels over time but the new fish immediately starts showing signs of shock.

 Other known ways of how elevated nitrates affect fish are a weakened immune system, lowered chance of reproduction, and swim bladder disease.
 The latter causes imbalanced swimming where the fish floats to the top and swims sideways or even upside-down.